agpcanlas/SDV-themed-Pomodoro-Timer/README.md

 # SDV-themed-Pomodoro-Timer
 A pomodoro timer using designs by **ConcernedApe**, inspired by the cozy aesthetic of Stardew Valley.

-Just a short note, I am an Information Technology student and this is one of the projects I did on my free time for like a whole day and apologies as I still have a lot to learn and doing projects like this help me do so.
+Just a short note, I'm an Information Technology student and this is one of the projects I did on my free time for like a whole day and apologies as I still have a lot to learn and doing projects like this help me do so.
+You are free to rebuild and improve on it as you like since I don't think this is in an actual usable state as I wanted it to be just a floating widget just like in the game but my brain isn't braining when I'm trying.

+Custom icons were made by my girlfriend and she gave me this idea <3

+If you have any suggestions or questions you can message me on:
+- Instagram: restless.pixel

 ---